Dry Brine Turkey Recipe

 • 3 bay leaves

-• 1 large apple, sliced into wedges
+• 1 large apple sliced into wedges

-• 1 large orange, sliced into wedges
+• 1 large orange sliced into wedges

-• 1/2 cup (1 stick) unsalted butter, cut into pats
+• ½ cup unsalted butter cut into pats (1 stick)

-• 5 cups chicken broth, divided
+• 5 cups chicken stock or bone broth divided

 For Simple Turkey Gravy